 If all you want to do is talk to somebody, we can suggest a few options:

-To talk to other transvestites online, try Transvestites Ireland on Facebook, run by Beth Goode:
+To talk to other transvestites online, try Transvestites Ireland on Facebook:

-For sympathetic professional advice, we would recommend Trish Murphy.
-Trish is a psychotherapist.
+For sympathetic professional advice, we would recommend the following psychotherapists.

 If you're feeling down and need help in a hurry, the Samaritans are most supportive and always lend a sympathetic ear.

 The Samaritans are at Freephone 116 123